sidpalas/devops-directive-website/content/posts/hugo-cloud-build.md

 #### 2) Build the Hugo Site

 The whole reason for needing a build step is that only the content source files are version controlled (not the generated site files).
 This step runs the Hugo generator.
-I couldn't find a publicly available container image which was compatible with Cloud build, so I created my own (based on [this example](https://github.com/GoogleCloudPlatform/cloud-builders-community/tree/master/hugo)) and posted it to DockerHub: https://hub.docker.com/r/sidpalas/cloud-builder-hugo.
+I couldn't find a publicly available container image which was compatible with Cloud Build, so I created my own (based on [this example](https://github.com/GoogleCloudPlatform/cloud-builders-community/tree/master/hugo)) and posted it to DockerHub: https://hub.docker.com/r/sidpalas/cloud-builder-hugo.

     # build hugo site
     - name: 'sidpalas/cloud-builder-hugo:0.64.1'